Robust portfolio

 PYX-106

-A complimentary approach to PD-1/PD-L1 targeted therapies
+A new immune checkpoint inhibitor that may be complementary to PD-1/PD-L1 targeted therapies

-PYX-106 is currently being investigated in an open-label, multicenter, Phase 1 dose escalation in patients with advanced solid tumors.
+PYX-106 is currently being investigated in an open-label, multicenter, Phase 1 dose-escalation in patients with advanced solid tumors.
 Learn more about the PYX-106-101 trial here.

 Paused Programs